dkng27/class-notes/huma1930/wk3/philosophy-crash-course-2/readme.md

 ### Branches

-* Act utilitarnism: classical util-ism
+* Act util-imsm: classical util-ism
     * ➡️ <mark>In any situation</mark>, choose the action produces greatest good for the greatest number
     * Again, kill 1 to save 5?
 * Rule util-ism